YUMMY PUMPKIN MUFFINS

 TERI’S TIPS:

-- Nut free?
-Sub nut flour with sunflower seed meal or double the grain meal
+- Need this to be nut free?
+Sub the nut flour with sunflower seed meal or double the grain meal

 - These muffin are heavier than your usual muffins.
 If you prefer a lighter texture add an additional ¼ - ½ cup non-dairy milk.

-- These are also great with ½ cup grated carrots or zucchini for added nutrient power
+- These are also great with ½ cup grated carrots, apples, or zucchini folded into the dough adding nutrient power and moisture